jupyterlab/benchmarks/docs/source/memory-leak/index.md

 npx fuite http://localhost:9999/lab?reset -s memory-leaks/tests/notebook.mjs
 ```

-You can run in headless mode with the `-d` flag.
+You can run in headed mode with the `-d` flag.
 And you can change the number
 of iteration with `-i <number>` option.

 > Don't forget the `?reset` query arguments to ensure the workspace is reset between each iteration.